reshinto/reshinto.github.io/docs/languageSpecific/java/parallelConcurrentMultithreading.md

     - thus it can run on a single processor without any difference
 - parallel processing becomes useful for computationally intensive tasks
   - such as calculating the result of multiplying 2 matrices together
-  - when large math operations can be devided into independent subparts, executing those parts in parallel on separate processors can speed things up
+  - when large math operations can be divided into independent subparts, executing those parts in parallel on separate processors can speed things up

 ### Execution Scheduling